timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

     resources: []
 ```

-As with the other supply chains you already saw, the **first task** for our custom supply chain is also to **provide the latest version of a source code in a Git repository to subsequent steps**.
+As with the other supply chains you already saw, the **first task** for our custom supply chain is also to **provide the latest version of a source code in a Git repository for subsequent steps**.
 In the simple and ootb supply chains we used the [Flux](https://fluxcd.io) Source Controller for it.

-As there is as far as I know no real alternative available, and the goal is to practice all three ways on how to provide an implementation for a template, I've **built a custom Kubernetes Controller for it**.
+As far as I know, no real alternative is available, and the goal is to practice all three ways to provide an implementation for a template.
+Therefore, I've **built a custom Kubernetes Controller for it**.

 The Kubernetes Controller is built with Spring Boot, but I could have implemented it easily with other programming languages/frameworks, where a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/) is available for.
 You can see the official Java Kubernetes client library dependency I'm using in the POM file of the project.